ygame11092017/ykit-wiki/ios/README.md

 - xxxxx: bundle id of game
 - yyyyy: GoogleSignIn_ReverseClientID in YKitConfig.plist
 - bbbbb: FacebookUrlSchemes in YKitConfig.plist
-- mmmmm,mmmm: AdsKey in YKitConfig.plist
+- mmmm: AdsKey in YKitConfig.plist

 - In file info.plist of your project, add FacebookAppID, FacebookDisplayName, FacebookClientToken and LSApplicationQueriesSchemes as below.
 You can get value of FacebookAppID, FacebookDisplayName,FacebookClientToken in the YKitConfig.plist